THIS DATE IN HISTORY: Nov. 6

 2011: The Vancouver Canucks use their special teams to defeat the Blackhawks 6-2 at United Center.
 Six players score goals for the Canucks, who go 5-for-6 on the power play and kill off all five man-advantages for the Blackhawks.

 2015: Red Wings captain Henrik Zetterberg scores his 300th NHL goal in a 2-1 victory against the Toronto Maple Leafs at Air Canada Centre.
-He joins Gordie Howe, Alex Delvecchio, Steve Yzerman and Sergei Fedorov as the only players in Red Wings history to have 300 goals, 500 assists and 800 points.
+He joins Gordie Howe, Alex Delvecchio, Steve Yzerman and Sergei Fedorov as the only players in Red Wings history with 300 goals, 500 assists and 800 points.